jtudelag/blog-posts/how-to-build-ansible-ees-with-ocp-pipelines/blog.md

 ![Quay.io](images/6-quay-tags.png)

-Finally we can go the Openshift console and verify the PipelineRun has succeeded, meaning all the tasks of the Pipeline finished ok!
+Finally we can go to the Openshift console and verify the PipelineRun has succeeded, meaning all the tasks of the Pipeline finished ok!

 ![Pipeline ok](images/7-pipeline-ok.png)